 2. Visit your optician or an online store.

 Nothing beats seeing how glasses will look on your face.
 Even better is trying on several frames to check how they feel and how you look in a mirror.

 If you're in store, try on several variations of aviator frames, cat-eye styles or whatever kind of glasses you're seeking.
-If you're shopping online, try a personal try-on tool to check how various frames will look on you.
+If you're shopping online, try a personal try-on tool, or free home trial to check how various frames will look on you.

 Maybe rimless glasses don't look that great on you after all.
 It happens.
 That could be because some glasses are better for certain face shapes.

 When you've found a great pair of glasses for your face shape and the look you want, you're halfway home.
 Now you have to select the glasses for your frames.